 How does rent-to-own work?

-Rent-to-own is a way to buy a house by renting it first for a few years.
-Some of your monthly rent payments get applied to the final purchase price.
+Rent-to-own is a way to buy a house by renting it first.
+In many arrangements, some of your monthly rent payment gets applied toward the final purchase price.
 In effect, you’re making part of your down payment through your rent checks.

-State laws vary on rent-to-own contracts but, typically, the deals can be set up any way the buyer and seller would like.
+State laws vary on rent-to-own contracts, but typically, the deals can be set up any way the buyer/tenant and seller/landlord prefer.
 Both parties must agree on the purchase price, which can be tricky when the sale is happening several years in the future.
-In a rising market, for example, the seller may want the buyer to pay more than the current value of the property.
+In a rising market, for example, the seller might want the buyer to pay more than the current value of the property.

-Let’s say you enter a two-year, rent-to-own agreement.
+For example, let’s say you enter a two-year rent-to-own agreement.
 The option fee is 5 percent of the home’s $150,000 purchase price, or $7,500.
 You’ll pay that amount upfront, and your monthly rent will be $1,500.
-Your lender will put 20 percent of the rent ($300) into an escrow account during the two years of your lease.
+Your lender will put 20 percent of the rent ($300 per month) into an escrow account during the two years of your lease.
 When it comes time to purchase, you’ll subtract the $7,500 option fee and $7,200 in rent credit ($300 over 24 months), which reduces the purchase price by $14,700, to $135,300.

 Lease-option vs. lease-purchase